Union monuments at Gettysburg • Maine at Gettysburg

 The monument to Company D, 2nd United States Sharpshooters (the Maine Sharpshooters) is south of Gettysburg on the road to the Slyder farm.
 (Tour map: Bushman Hill & Slyder Farm)

-Col. Hiram Berdan’s two regiments of sharpshooters were unique in the Union army, using different uniforms, weapons, equipment and tactics from the “line units”.
-Although operating as United States Army units, each company within the regiments was formed of recruits from a single state.
+Colonel Hiram Berdan’s two regiments of sharpshooters were unique in the Union army, wearing different uniforms and using different weapons, equipment and tactics from the “line units”.
+The regiments operated as United States Army units, but each company within the regiments was formed of recruits from a single state.
 After the war the states (Maine, Michigan, Minnesota, New Hampshire, New York, Pennsylvania, Vermont and Wisconsin) erected monuments to their respective companies.

 The Maine Sharpshooters were attached to the 2nd Regiment of United States Sharpshooters, 2nd Brigade, 1st Division, 3rd Corps.